hhenske/CoderGirl-FrontEnd_Studio6/README.md

 - This update relies on using the previous state
 - Use the `.map()` again to map over the array of grocery item objects. `.map()` will return a new array, so you can add logic to look for the object that is changing, returning all the other objects as is.
-- When updating the 1 object that is getting updated, use destructuring to keep all the original properities as-is, and only update the `checked` value.
+- When updating the 1 object that is getting updated, use destructuring to keep all the original properties as-is, and only update the `checked` value.

 When implemented correctly, items that are checked off look like this: